G-Core/product-documentation/documentation/cdn/grafana-terraform/manage-a-cdn-resource-with-terraform.md

 <code-block>
 resource "gcore_cdn_sslcert" "<span style="color:#FF5913">make up Terraform name for your certificate; you can use any name, it will be linked to the certificate inside the Terraform system</span>" {
-name = "<span style="color:#FF5913">make up a certificate name that will be displayed in the Gcore control panel; it should not match the names of other SSL certificates in the same account</span>"
+name = "<span style="color:#FF5913">make up a certificate name that will be displayed in the Gcore Customer Portal; it should not match the names of other SSL certificates in the same account</span>"
 cert = "<span style="color:#FF5913">specify a public key of your certificate, including the BEGIN CERTIFICATE----- and-----END CERTIFICATE---- strings</span>"
 private_key ="<span style="color:#FF5913">specify a private key of your SSL certificate, including the -----BEGIN RSA PRIVATE KEY----- and -----END RSA PRIVATE KEY----- string</span>"
 }